entomolab/DevBug/README.md

 Costa Rica Big Data School project

 Contains the code and simulation for the Big DATA School 2022 project.
 DevBug defines the relevance of Vaccine process in the COVID (SIR Model, The Jerk Joe)

 Problem:
-Rate_vaccine analysis
+-Amount_vaccine analysis

 Intervention

-Create attribute to person (rate_vaccine)
+-Create a attribute to person (vaccine)
-Calculate the ratee_vaccine to each person
+-Calculated the amount_vaccine to each person (0, 1, 2, 3, 4)
-Determine the rate_infection with rate_vaccine
+-Determine the rate_mask constraint rate_recuperatio with amount_vaccine

 Goals
-- To determine the person's rate vaccine
+-Determine the person’s vaccine
-- To show the rate_infection of population
+-Show the rate_mask constraint rate_recuperatio with amount_vaccine of population

 Group participants:
-- Wendy
+- Meyer Guevara Mora
-- Iyubanit
+- Wendy Ramírez González
-- Meyer
+- Iyubanit Rodríguez Ramírez